thanks4opensource/yass/README.md

             ### ..
             ### #.
             ### ##

-* How many different solutions exist for a given figure?
-The program correctly finds the 240 unique solutions (11520 including rotations and reflections) for the basic 3x3x3 cube.
-The default output (rotations and reflections excluded) greatly aids in understanding meaningful differences between the solutions.

 * What interesting separated shapes can be combined into more basic ones (such as the basic cube)?